dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 ### Databus Download Client

 This project uses the minimal DBpedia Databus download client.
 You can find the documentation [here](https://github.com/dbpedia/minimal-download-client).
+If you haven't already, download and build the download client docker image.
+The required environment variables are:
 * `TARGET_DIR`: The target directory for the downloaded files
 * `COLLECTION_URI`: A collection URI on the DBpedia Databus